hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/634_v_sharat_chakravarty.md

     ceremony of a Brahmin's initiation.
 2.  [^](#t2)The special gift which a disciple has to make to his Guru as the symbol of the mutual relation being consummated.
-3.  [^](#t3)Ghatâkâsha and Mahâkâsha are technical terms in Vedanta, meaning the space enclosed by the jar and the omnipresent.
-The two are one and the same, only the former is limited by the Upâdhi (adjunct) of the Ghata or jar.
+3.  [^](#t3)Ghatākāsha and Mahākāsha are technical terms in Vedanta, meaning the space enclosed by the jar and the omnipresent.
+The two are one and the same, only the former is limited by the Upādhi (adjunct) of the Ghata or jar.